Technical Assistance (TA)

 The Massachusetts Department of Elementary and Secondary Education (the Department) seeks to provide guidance and assistance for the enhancement and sustainability of Massachusetts 21st Century Community Learning Centers (CCLC).
 Some forms of TA that the Department offers include research-based evaluation tools, site visits to 21st CCLC Programs, on-site and telephone/email consultations, and customized training and professional development.

-Through a multi-tiered system of TA, the Department seeks to build the capacity of 21st CCLC programs:
+Through a multi-tiered system of TA, the Department seeks to build the capacity of 21st CCLC programs to:

 Assessment Tools for Continuous Program Improvement